Being proactive about Ruby security

 $SAFE feature shrunk to what it is now and expected for removal in a long term future.

 That being said, perhaps the situation may be changing again.
 There are so many gems to use, depending on each other.
 It is practically impossible to completely understand what they do before actually using them.
 I understand the needs of protection from malicious activities -- not by your customers, but by some unknown gem authors.
 It would definitely be better for us to provide such thing if any.
 The history shows, through, that designing such thing is challenging, at the very least.

 Further reading: #8468

-Updated by ioquatix (Samuel Williams) 4 months ago
+Updated by ioquatix (Samuel Williams) about 2 years ago

 shyouhei (Shyouhei Urabe) Thanks for updating this issue correctly.

 I think the goal should be ensuring Ruby has the tools and processes in place to minimise issues like the ones facing NodeJS.
 Whether this is just policy level changes as suggested by mame (Yusuke Endoh) (e.g. having an officially sanctioned list of gems vs development gems) or involves code changes (e.g

 $SAFE) or both, is really something I can't answer.

 That being said, there are various different approaches to sandboxing that exist outside the scope of Ruby and they might be worth investigating.
 For example in the case of malicious gems accessing users personal files, sandbox could help.